 That, as I learned, is a very, very good question.

 By the time I arrived at the Trade and Convention Center, I was feeling more ridiculous about the media attention than worried about how I'd be received.
-Among the first people I ran into was Hugh Fitzpatrick, the guy who'd first refused to sell me a ticket.
-I asked him how he felt about my getting in.
-He was as much fun as he'd been on the phone.
+Among the first people I ran into was Fitzpatrick, the guy who'd first refused to sell me a ticket.
+I asked him how he felt about my getting in, and he was as much fun as he'd been on the phone.

 "For me, I'm all for having women at the same dinner.
 It's not a big deal to me.
 It's never occurred to me that a men's only dinner would be discriminatory," said Long.